 It’s often the hostels without WiFi that end up being the most memorable for me.
 These hostels manage to have that warm and welcoming ‘sitting around the campfire together’ feeling, even when there isn’t actually a campfire.

 On the other hand, I also just really like having fast and free WiFi.
 I don’t want to socialize all the time, and sometimes I just want to curl up with my laptop and put my headphones on.
 Arghh!
 I want my cake and eat it too.

 A few months ago I was in a hostel in Antigua, Guatemala and they had what is possibly the perfect compromise.
 You could surf the web to your heart’s content all day long, but at 6pm they would shut off the router.
 At this hour, everyone just jacked out of the Matrix, looked around… and started talking to each other.
 It was beautiful.

 How to find the best hostels for you

 Not everyone is looking for the same things in a hostel.
 Fortunately there are many different kinds of hostels, so there is almost always one out there you will like.

 The best sites for finding hostels are Hostelworld and Hostelbookers.
-The ratings on these sites are typically very recent and accurate.
 Be sure to pay attention to the sub-ratings for each category (location, security, etc.) so you can look for those things that matter most for you.
-Then take a look at the user reviews and you will be able to quickly gauge what kind of vibe to expect (for instance, is it a young and wild party hostel or a more laidback one attracting a variety of travellers?).
+Perks like the ones mentioned above, such as a pool or free breakfast, are usually mentioned in the hostel descriptions.
+So always keep an eye out for those fun little extras.